animatria/Recommender-System/README.md

 # Recommender-System
-A simple recommender system that recommends books to users based on their preferences
+A simple recommendation system that recommends books based on user preferences